15 Quick Tips for Managing Caregiver Stress

 3. Drink calming herbal tea

-Sipping a caffeine-free herbal tea is a wonderful way to take a break and rehydrate your body too.
+Sipping a caffeine-free herbal tea is an excellent way to take a break and rehydrate your body, too.

 We love Lemon Balm, Chamomile Lemon, Cup of Calm, Ginger Chamomile, Cinnamon Stress Ease, Turmeric Ginger, and Peppermint.